 Indo-German Economic Relations

-Indo-German economic relations have an interesting history.
-The first economic links between India and Germany date as far back as the 16th century.
-Jakob Fugger, a merchant and banker from Augsburg, financed the voyage of the first German ships to Goa, thus opening up the trade route between Germany and India.
+With a trade history of over 500 years India and Germany are linked by a common past of economic cooperation.
+Over the years, not only has the bilateral trade increased but German companies have discovered new business and investment opportunities in India and so have the Indian firms in Germany.
+Already in the 16th century, Jakob Fugger, a merchant and banker from Augsburg, financed the voyage of the first German ships to Goa, thus opening up the trade route between Germany and India.
 Between the 16th and the 18th centuries, a number of German companies were established with the aim of trading with Indian and other East Asian countries.
 In the 19th century it was the German company Siemens who built the first telegraph connection between Kolkata and London, via Berlin.

 In recent times the success story continues as both countries extend their business relationship.
 Thereby, India as one of the fastest growing economies in the world offers various opportunities for German companies.
 Today, more than 1700 German companies are active in India, providing around 400.000 direct and indirect jobs.
 Germany is India's largest trading partner in Europe and among India's top ten global trade partners.
 Bilateral trade between Germany and India in 2016 was valued at more than EUR 17.4 billion.

 Germany is the 7th largest foreign direct investor in India since January 2000.
 Germany's total foreign direct investment in India from 2000 until 2016 amounted to approx. EUR 9 billion.
 There are more than 1600 Indo-German collaborations and over 600 Indo-German Joint Ventures in operation.
 Various programs have been set up in order to facilitate the realization of business opportunities in India such as the Fast-Track-System for German companies or the Make-in-India Mittelstand-Programme.